 The Physics Department offers a number of scholarships for physics majors.
 Students can apply through the College of Sciences and Mathematics.

 The Physics Department welcomes visits by prospective undergraduate physics majors.
 Arrangements can be made for lab tours and visits with faculty.
 If you would like to visit the physics department, contact Prof. J.D.
-Perez to arrange a convenient time.
+Hanson to arrange a convenient time.

 The AU Physics Department awards undergraduate degrees to students completing the Requirements for a Bachelor of Science Degree in Physics.
 The curriculum model is designed to provide a high degree of flexibility so that students may select a course schedule that meets their individual needs.
-A Sample Curriculum in Physics is provided below to assist in planning course schedules.
+A Sample Curriculum in Physics is provided to assist in planning course schedules.

 Physics majors have 21 hours of free electives among the 120 hours required for graduation.
 They are expected to choose these hours with the approval of their departmental faculty advisor in a coherent manner.
-One way is to choose at least 9 of these hours at the 3000 level or above in a specific field and thereby earn an option in that area.
+One way is to in an area consistent with their interests and career plans.
 For example students planning to pursue a graduate degree in physics might choose the Advanced Physics option or the Mathematics option.
 Other options are Chemistry, Materials Science, Biological Sciences, Electrical Engineering, or any other that advances the student’s career plans.